KanishkaGupta28/PaAc-assignment--2/final_report.md

 ## 7. AI Usage Disclosure

+## AI Attribution

 AI-assisted tools were used during development in compliance with the project’s transparency requirements.

-Full disclosure, prompt descriptions, and verification methodology are documented in:AI_USAGE.md
+Full disclosure, prompt descriptions, and verification methodology are documented in `AI_USAGE.md`.

 ---

 ## 8. Conclusion